cjeller1592/WriteasAPI/README.md

 # Returns 10 of the most recent Read.write.as posts
 # Metadata is similar to retrieving a collection
 ```
 The only argument available is skip.
-This is specifies the number of posts to skip, for implementing pagination:
+This specifies the number of posts to skip.
+Think of it as pagination:

 ```
-rwaPosts = c.rwa(2)
+rwaPosts = c.rwa(10)
 print(rwaPosts)

-# Returns 10 Read.write.as post, skipping the 2 most recent
+# Returns 10 Read.write.as post, skipping the 10 most recent
 ```